 What to expect ?

-Witness panoramic view of the world’s greatest Himalayas while flying in/out from Paro and explore beautiful Paro, tiny capital Thimphu and the amazing Punakha.
-Explore alluring Gangtey Monastery & Trongsa monastery- the largest Dzong fortress in Bhutan and discover the Bhutanese culture, tradition and lifestyles of the Bhutanese people.
+Witness the panoramic view of the world’s greatest Himalayas while flying in/out from Paro and explore beautiful Paro, tiny capital Thimphu and the amazing Punakha.
+Explore alluring Gangtey Monastery & Trongsa monastery- the largest Dzong fortress in Bhutan and discover the Bhutanese culture, tradition, and lifestyles of the Bhutanese people.

 Day 01 : Arrive Paro (2250m) - Thimphu (2350m)

 Arrive Paro by the Bhutanese National Carrier flying over the world’s highest mountains and finally landing at the lush green Paro valley.
 A cool and clean fresh air greets the visitor as stepping down from the plane, the first gift of Bhutan.
 After clearing customs and visa formalities, meet the representatives and the Bhutanese guide, and a short tour brief by the guide then transfer to Paro town for lunch.
 Then drive towards Thimphu (the capital of Bhutan) for about 1 & a half hours drive.
 En-route Thimphu, one can do a short hike to Tamchog Monastery, a private temple owned by the descendants of famous Tibetan bridge – builder Thangthong Gaylpo.
 Later on, continue the drive to Thimphu.